 Paul Kyberd, one of our fantastic tour guides, has a much longer association with the castle prison than just his work with the visitor attraction.
 Paul worked for over 30 years for the police and has a variety of interesting and captivating tales about his time in the police force and his many dealings with HMP Oxford Castle…

 Paul Kyberd, one of our fantastic tour guides, has a much longer association with the castle prison than just his work with the visitor attraction.
 Paul worked for over 30 years for the police and has a variety of interesting and captivating tales about his time in the police force and his many dealings with HMP Oxford Castle.
-In the first of a new blog series, Paul outlines his long policing career with a few anecdotes along the way!
+In the first of a new blog series “on the record”, Paul outlines his long policing career with a few anecdotes along the way!

 “I joined as a police cadet in 1965.
 During my two years as a cadet, I managed to meet Pope Paul in the Vatican, climbed Mount Olympus and was part of an escort through Oxford for Princess Margaret!
 In 1968, I went to the training school at Eynsham Hall before joining Thames Valley Constabulary as a Constable, patrolling the West of Oxford across to Abingdon.
 I was out on my own – my first arrest was a drunk and disorderly gentleman.
 In the process of arresting him, he turned round and kicked me between the legs!
 Giving evidence against him in court, the judge specifically asked me if the kick had hurt and I remember replying “Bloody right it did!”.
 For the next two years, I was covering all sorts – burglary, public indecency, and as time went by, I was slowly climbing the ladder until I began tutoring other members of the force.